munificent/game-programming-patterns/book/optimization-patterns.markdown

 that pushes the hardware the farthest often wins.

 Optimizing for performance is a deep art that touches all aspects of software.
-Low-level coders master the myriad idiosyncracies of hardware architectures.
+Low-level coders master the myriad idiosyncrasies of hardware architectures.
 Meanwhile, algorithms researchers compete to prove mathematically whose procedure is the most efficient.